-- 4.2.4.1 A documented pest prevention program shall be effectively implemented.
+- 9.2.4.1 A documented pest prevention program shall be effectively implemented.
 It shall: - i.
 Describe the methods and responsibility for the development, implementation, and maintenance of the pest prevention program; - ii.
-Record pest sightings and trend the frequency of pest activity to target pesticide applications; - iii.
+Record pest sightings and trend the frequency of pest activity to target pesticide applications;

+- iii.
 Outline the methods used to prevent pest problems; - iv.
 Outline the pest elimination methods and the appropriate documentation for each inspection; - v.
 Outline the frequency with which pest status is to be checked; - vi.
-Include on a site map the identification, location, number, and type of applied pest control/monitoring devices; - vii.
+Include the identification, location, number, and type of applied pest control/monitoring devices on a site map; - vii.
 List the chemicals used.
-They are required to be approved by the relevant authority and their Safety Data Sheets (SDS) made available; - viii.
+The chemicals are required to be approved by the relevant authority and their Safety Data Sheets (SDS) made available; - viii.
 Outline the methods used to make staff aware of the bait control program and the measures to take when they come into contact with a bait station; - ix.
 Outline the requirements for staff awareness and training in the use of pest and vermin control chemicals and baits; and - x.
-Measure the effectiveness of the program to verify the elimination of applicable pests and identify trends. - 4.2.4.2 Pest contractors and/or internal pest controllers shall: - i.
+Measure the effectiveness of the program to verify the elimination of applicable pests and to identify trends. - 9.2.4.2 Pest contractors and/or internal pest controllers shall: - i.
 Be licensed and approved by the local relevant authority; - ii.
 Use only trained and qualified operators who comply with regulatory requirements; - iii.
 Use only approved chemicals; - iv.
-Provide a pest prevention plan (refer to 2.3.2.8) which includes a site map indicating the location of bait stations, traps, and other applicable pest control/monitoring devices; - v.
+Provide a pest prevention plan (refer to 2.3.2.8), which includes a site map, indicating the location of bait stations traps and other applicable pest control/monitoring devices; - v.
 Report to a responsible authorized person on entering the premises and after the completion of inspections or treatments; - vi.
-Provide regular inspections for pest activity with appropriate action taken if pests are present, and

-- vii.
-Provide a written report of their findings and the inspections and treatments applied. - 4.2.4.3 Identified pest activity shall not present a risk of contamination to pet food products, raw materials, or packaging. - 4.2.4.4 Pet food products, raw materials, or packaging that are found to be contaminated by pest activity shall be effectively disposed of and the source of pest infestation investigated and resolved.
-Records shall be kept of the disposal, investigation, and resolution. - 4.2.4.5 Pesticides shall be clearly labeled and stored per 4.6.4 if kept on-site. - 4.2.4.6 No animals shall be permitted on-site in pet food handling or storage areas.
+Provide regular inspections for pest activity with appropriate action taken if pests are present, and - vii.
+Provide a written report of their findings and the inspections and treatments applied. - 9.2.4.3 Pest activity risks shall be analyzed and recorded.
+Inspections for pest activity shall be conducted on a regular basis by trained site personnel and the appropriate action taken if pests are present.
+Identified pest activity shall not present a risk of contamination to food products, raw materials, or packaging. - Records of all pest control inspections and applications shall be maintained. - 9.2.4.4 Food products, raw materials, or packaging that are found to be contaminated by pest activity shall be effectively disposed of, and the source of pest infestation shall be investigated and resolved.
+Records shall be kept of the disposal, investigation, and resolution. - 9.2.4.5 Pesticides shall be clearly labeled and stored (refer to 9.6.5) if kept on-site. - 9.2.4.6 No animals shall be permitted on-site in food handling and storage areas.

-4.2.5 Cleaning and Sanitation
+9.2.5 Cleaning and Sanitation